Jemeel Powell

-Jemeel Powell (born August 29, 1980) is a former American football cornerback in the National Football League for the Dallas Cowboys.
-He played college football at the University of California, Berkeley.
+Jemeel Powell (born August 29, 1980) is an American former professional football player who was a cornerback for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the California Golden Bears.

-Early years
+Early life

 Powell attended Junípero Serra High School, where he was a two-way player at wide receiver and cornerback.
 As a senior, he had 59 tackles, 6 interceptions and 4 returned kicks (two kickoffs and two punts) for touchdowns.
 He also practiced track.

 He accepted a football scholarship from the University of California, Berkeley.
-As a redshirt freshman, he missed 4 games with a strained groin.
+As a redshirt freshman, he missed four games for the Golden Bears with a strained groin.
 He returned to action in the sixth game against UCLA as a wide receiver.
 He finished the season with 2 receptions for 42 yards and 3 tackles.

-As a sophomore, he helped preserve a 46–38 triple-overtime win against UCLA, by making an interception in the end zone.
+As a sophomore, he helped preserve a 46–38 triple-overtime win against UCLA with an interception in the end zone.
 He also played a key role in defeating USC, by returning 4 punt returns for 138 yards and making an interception with 4:41 minutes left in the game.
 He posted 34 tackles, 16 pass deflections (school record), 4 interceptions (led the team), 12 punt returns for 218 yards, a school record 18.2-yard average and one touchdown.
 He received second-team All-Pac-10 honors as a return specialist and honorable-mention as a cornerback.

 As a junior, he was limited with hamstring and groin injuries that forced him to miss all of spring practice and 4 regular-season games.
 He tallied 15 tackles, one interception, 3 pass deflections and 13 punt returns for 117 yards (9-yard avg.).

 As a senior, he registered 42 tackles, 5 interceptions (tied for the conference lead), 13 pass deflections and 32 punt returns for 389 yards (12.2-yard avg.).

 Professional career

 Detroit Lions

-Powell was signed as an undrafted free agent by the Detroit Lions after the 2003 NFL Draft on April 29.
+Powell was signed as an undrafted free agent by the Detroit Lions after the 2003 NFL draft on April 29.
 He was waived on August 31.